 Your role will be that of a "science guide".
 You will be responsible for becoming an expert in a specific concept and man one of several science stations.
 As students rotate through your station, you will encourage all of the students at your station to engage in the activity, make predictions and test their ideas using the materials provided.
 Through this process you will gain valuable experience working directly with middle school students and learning effective science teaching practices.

-The HOST labs are run as a 2 unit course divided into lecture and lab sections.
-In order to participate in the HOST Labs you will need to register for the class that is being offfered that quarter.
-(See calendar below)
+The HOST labs are run as a 1 unit course.
+In order to participate in the HOST Labs you will need to register for the class just like any other course.

-The lab section is when you will be given the opportunity to work directly with middle school students.
-During the quarter, we will cover three different themes and have a new round of activities to learn ... and teach!
+During the semester, we will cover four different themes and have a new round of activities to learn ... and teach!
 For each new theme, there will be a week of preparation in lab to help you become an expert "science guide".
 You will learn the foundational concepts, practice the demonstration, and work with other undergraduates to refine your presentation and teaching styles.
 Then, the following 2 weeks will be when you teach your activity to visiting middle school students as they rotate through the different stations.

-Since you will be working with middle school students, you will be required to get a TB test and LiveScan fingerprinting within the first two weeks of school.
-These services are provided on campus, and all fees will be waived.
+Since you will be working with middle school students, you will be required to get a Tuberculosis (TB) test and LiveScan fingerprinting within the first two weeks of school.
+These services are provided on campus - all fees will be waived.
 More detailed information will be provided at the first class meeting.

 The HOST lab is a new program, and we need to monitor its effectiveness and look for areas of improvement.
 You will have the option of participating in a research study by allowing us to use your classwork as part of the data we collect.
 If you choose to do so, you will be required to sign a consent form.

-The intention is to offer HOST labs in each of the following disciplines over the next year.
+The intention is to offer HOST labs in SCI 308 each Fall and Spring semester.